The coinage of Apollonia and Dyrrhachium:

 - Fourree (plated coin) A thin layer of precious metal covers the base metal core.
 Usually its weight is significantly lower than that of the original.
 Technical imperfections reveal the nature of the coin sooner or later, the surface layer peels off or wears off on the edges or on high relief points and the base metal core (bronze, copper) shows.
 Production of plated coins is an obvious sign of cheating (lower precious metal content = less intrinsic value) but sometimes these coins could come from the official mints, too.

 - Hybrid (mule) The images for the two sides of the coin are taken from different emissions.
 In theory, hybrid pieces could leave the official mints: pairing the dies of different emissions are found in many coinages.
 In the Illyrian drachms, however, this seems to be unlikely.
 The symbols on the obverse belong to the eponymous magistrate whose name is on the reverse therefore a new pair of dies had to be produced each year for the incoming eponymous magistrate.
-So far all Illyrian hybrid drachms have proved to be contemporary fake by closer examination.
+So far all Illyrian hybrid drachms have proved to be contemporary fakes by closer examination.
 There are also hybrids where the obverse imitates an Apolloniate coin and the reverse a Dyrrhachian one or vice versa.

 3. An obvious fake